 Both the applicant organisation and the partner should be located in a European country in a broader sense of Europe as a shared cultural and geographical space.

-All interested organisations must complete the CF2CF application form by 31st July 2020.
-All proposed activities should take place by the end of November 2020.
+All interested organisations must complete the CF2CF application form by 31st July 2022 and all proposed activities by the end of November 2022.

 Applications will be assessed on the following criteria:

 - coherence of the application, quality of reasoning